wdgstl/ds2002-course/dataprojects/dp1.md

     c.execute("""SELECT * FROM albums ORDER BY name""") results = c.fetchall()
     ```
     Notice the SQL here selects all rows from your `albums` table and orders them alphabetically by album name.
-It is wrapped in triple quotes as a visual cue to developers (but regular quotes are fine)
+It is wrapped in triple quotes as a visual cue to developers (but regular quotes work fine)

 12. At this point you can test your results by adding a final line: